FELT-Labs/federated-learning-token/README.md

     Keep the console running while testing the contracts.

+    **Using web application:** once you run `brownie run deploy -I` you can start the web application use it to create projects and plans.

 7. Finally you need to run the nodes with the data.
 The current deployment (for local testing) registers 2 nodes based on the private keys you have in `.env`.
-For running a new node open a new terminal (run the `source venv/bin/activate` if neede) and execute:
+The instructions for running a node were printed during previous step `brownie run deploy -I`.
+The command for running node should look something like this:
     ```bash
+    felt-node-worker --chain 1337 --contract 0x48066c61E640bF4FaA8a7F81ab55FCA59bE4C752 --account node1 --data test
+    ```
+    For running a new node open a new terminal (run the `source venv/bin/activate` if neede) and execute command above:
+    ```bash
-    felt-node-worker node1
+    felt-node-worker --chain 1337 --contract 0x48066c61E640bF4FaA8a7F81ab55FCA59bE4C752 --account node1 --data test
     # or
-    felt-node-worker node2
+    felt-node-worker --chain 1337 --contract 0x48066c61E640bF4FaA8a7F81ab55FCA59bE4C752 --account node2 --data test
     ```
     **You need to open 2 terminals and run both nodes in order to coplete the training plan.** In other case one node would wait for other forever.